mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 As the application grows, new features will be added and described here.

 - Issues:
-    - Create issues with rich markdown syntax descriptions
-    - Explore created issues in a table format
+    - Explore issues in a table format
     - View issues details in a dedicated page with markdown descriptions view
+    - Create issues with rich markdown syntax descriptions (requires authentication)
-    - Edit issues data such as titles and descriptions, and switch between available statuses
+    - Edit issues data such as titles and descriptions, and switch between available statuses (requires authentication)
-    - Delete issues from their dedicated pages with confirmation
+    - Delete issues from their dedicated pages with confirmation (requires authentication)
+- Authentication:
+    - Sign In with your Google Account to be able to perform dangerous operations with issues, such as creating, editing, switching statuses and deleting